 They are dedicated to the restoration of the underground workings using traditional mining methods.

 More information on the site can be found by clicking Here.

-These images were taken with my partner Tracy on a trip in August 2013.
+These images were taken with Tracy on a trip during August 2013.

 It’s a great place to go visits maybe arranged with the owners.